Mohammed bin Abdul Aziz Al Khouzai: 2022 Candidacy

 Following the political deadlock Iraq faced after the October 2021 General Election where no party won enough votes to form a government, Sheikh Mohammed Al Khouzai was approached by senior Parliamentary, military and civil society figures to run for prime minister.
 His candidacy was supported by Dr Mahmoud Al-Mashhadani, MP and former head of the Iraqi Parliament; Sayyid Ibrahim Bahr al-Uloom, former Minister of Oil; Erfan al Hiyali, former minister of defence; Sheikh Saad Nayef Mashhan Al-Hardan, Head of the Dulaim Tribe; Sheikh Ghassan Aboud Ilhaymous, Head of Tribe Albu Saltan; Sheikh Abdulillah Fahim al Farhud; and Judge Mouayid Riyah.
 He was also supported by Shia cleric Muqtada Al-Sadr until Al-Sadr withdrew all of his MPs from Parliament, giving the Coordination Framework the majority they required to nominate Mohammed Shia' Al-Sudani, the current Prime Minister of Iraq.
 During his running for prime minister, he met with several British officials including the Chairman of the Royal United Services Institute (RUSI) and former Deputy-Prime Minister of Britain David Lidington to discuss the issues facing Iraq.
 Sheikh Al Khouzai reached second place in the nominations.

+2026 Nominations

+During the political deadlock produced by the 2025 Iraqi Parliamentary Election, according to multiple regional news outlets, Sheikh Al Khouzai is one of the primary figures mentioned amongst the Shiite Coordination Framework as their potential nominee for the position of Prime Minister of Iraq as an alternative to Nouri Al-Maliki to replace Mohammed Shia Al Sudani.